VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-elizaveta.md

 To convert the image into a usable bitmap, I used an online tool called ["image2cpp"](https://www.image2cpp.com/).
 This tool converted the image file into a C++ header file containing the bitmap data.
 I chose this tool because it provided the output in a format that was easy to integrate into the project's existing codebase.

-### Step 3: Implementing my code into Header file
+## Step 3: Preparing the Bitmap for Implementation

-Implementing the Bitmap into the Header File
+After converting the image into a  header file containing the bitmap data, I prepared it for integration into the project's codebase.
+While I have not yet implemented the bitmap into the robot dog's face display, I now have the necessary data and understand how to include it.

-Once I had the bitmap data in a C++ header file, I integrated it into the project's existing codebase.
-I added the necessary code to display the bitmap on the dog's face display
+This process has helped me understand how to structure the bitmap data and where it fits within the project's existing code.
+Additionally, I have learned about the display's capabilities and how to use bitmap data to create various face expressions for the robot dog.

-Throughout this process, I learned the importance of understanding the project's existing codebase and how to integrate new features seamlessly.
-I also gained a better understanding of the display's capabilities and how to work with bitmap data to create various face expressions for our robot dog.
+The next step will involve integrating the header file into the codebase and testing it on the actual hardware.

 ## Conclusion
 Creating bitmaps for the robot dog's face expressions was a valuable learning experience for me.
-I improved my skills in working with images, converting them into usable bitmaps, and integrating them into a C++ codebase.
-I also learned the importance of understanding the project's existing codebase and how to integrate new features seamlessly.
+I improved my skills in working with images, converting them into usable bitmaps.
+I also learned the importance of understanding the project's existing codebase and  partly how to integrate new features seamlessly.

 # Sources
 https://javl.github.io/image2cpp/